QMENTA/qmenta-sdk-tool-maker-example/README.md

 ### Local folder

 This folder includes the files to test the tool locally before creating the docker and adding it to the platform.
-For testing modify the `/local/test/test_tool.py`, add your data in the `/local/test/sample_data` and then run:
+For testing modify the `/local/test/test_tool.py`, add your data in the `/local/test/sample_data`.

+To run the local testing, move the repository inside a folder called `local_tools/` and rename it using underscore instead of dashes.
+Then enter a terminal in its parent folder.
+For instance, if you have this path: /home/user/dev/local_tools/qmenta_sdk_tool_maker_example run the following:
 ~~~~
-cd /local/test/
+cd /home/user/dev/
-pytest test_tool.py::TestTool::test_basic_call
+pytest /home/user/dev/local_tools/qmenta_sdk_tool_maker_example/local/test/test_tool.py::TestTool::test_basic_call
 ~~~~

 ## Build the tool image